Pricing through personalization: Key takeaways from Robert Nendorf at Insurance Innovators USA 2022

 According to Accenture’s 2021 Insurance Consumer Study, 69% of consumers would willingly share data on their driving habits in exchange for lower prices from their insurers.

-Mobility data drives value for insurers…at time of quote!
+Mobility data drives value for insurers…at time of quote

 According to Rob, using driving data to personalize pricing is important because it allows insurers to determine the precise risk of each of their customers.
 Instead of enrolling a customer in a telematics program and waiting to determine their driving risk level during a six-month monitoring period, insurers will already have that information upfront.
 This allows insurers to price accurately at time of quote.
 A telematics-based approach to pricing is more fair, more equitable, and is based on actual driving habits and behavior, improving the insurer’s brand perceptions.